trickerer01/RC/README.md

 9. Scanning for unpublished posts
   - There is always a number of posts which haven't become public yet, many of them don't pass a review and never become available
   - Unpublished posts cannot be searched for so using direct link is the only option
-  - `ids` module can automatically scan past maximum available post ID until it reaches the actual maximum post ID available.
+  - `rc ids` can automatically scan past maximum available post ID until it reaches the actual maximum post ID available.
   - Syntax: `-lookahead <AMOUNT>`. `<AMOUNT>` here is the number of sequential empty post IDs to assume the end of existing posts.
 Example:
-    - `python ids.py -start 50000 -count 500 ... -lookahead 100` - scan until 50,500 and continue **indefinetely** until 100 post requests in a row return 'not found' error
+    - `rc ids -start 50000 -count 500 ... -lookahead 100` - scan until 50,500 and continue **indefinetely** until 100 post requests in a row return 'not found' error

 #### Examples
 1. Pages
   - All albums by a single tag:
-    - `python pages.py -pages 9999 -search_tag TAG1`
+    - `rc pages -pages 9999 -search_tag TAG1`
   - Up to 60 albums with both tags present from a single author, save to a custom location:
-    - `python pages.py -pages 2 -path PATH -search_art ARTIST -search_tag TAG1,TAG2`
+    - `rc pages -pages 2 -path PATH -search_art ARTIST -search_tag TAG1,TAG2`
   - Up to 30 albums on page 3 with any of 3 tags from any of 2 authors under any of 2 categories, exclude any kind of `vore` or `fart`, with minimum score of 50 and minimum rating of 90%, use proxy, save to a custom location, save tags, log everything, use shortest names for files, setup for interrupt & continue:
-    - `python pages.py -log trace -start 3 -pages 1 -path PATH --store-continue-cmdfile -proxy https://127.0.0.1:222 -tdump -minscore 50 -minrating 90 -search_cat CATEGORY1,CAT_EGORY2 -search_art ART_IST1,ARTIST2 -search_tag TAG1,TAG2,TAG3 -search_rule_cat any -search_rule_art any -search_rule_tag any -naming 0 -*vore -fart*`
+    - `rc pages -log trace -start 3 -pages 1 -path PATH --store-continue-cmdfile -proxy https://127.0.0.1:222 -tdump -minscore 50 -minrating 90 -search_cat CATEGORY1,CAT_EGORY2 -search_art ART_IST1,ARTIST2 -search_tag TAG1,TAG2,TAG3 -search_rule_cat any -search_rule_art any -search_rule_tag any -naming 0 -*vore -fart*`
   - All videos uploaded by a user, if tagged with either of 2 desired tags, sorted into subfolders by several desired (known) authors, putting remaining videos into a separate folder, setup for interrupt & continue:
-    - `python pages.py -pages 9999 -path PATH --store-continue-cmdfile -uploader USER_ID (TAG1~TAG2) -script "name1: AUTHOR1; name2: AUTHOR2; name3: AUTHOR3; rest: * -utp always"`
+    - `rc pages -pages 9999 -path PATH --store-continue-cmdfile -uploader USER_ID (TAG1~TAG2) -script "name1: AUTHOR1; name2: AUTHOR2; name3: AUTHOR3; rest: * -utp always"`

 2. Ids
   - All existing albums in range:
-    - `python ids.py -start 3000 -count 100`
+    - `rc ids -start 3000 -count 100`
-    - `python ids.py -start 3000 -end 3099`
+    - `rc ids -start 3000 -end 3099`
   - You can use the majority of arguments from `pages` examples.
-The only argument that is unique to `ids.py` module is `--use-id-sequence` (`-seq`), see above where it's explained in detail
+The only argument that is unique to `rc ids` is `--use-id-sequence` (`-seq`), see above where it's explained in detail